MapColonies/developer-portal/docs/MapColonies/3D/services/3dViewer/README.md

 - The viewer seamlessly incorporates a terrain layer, offering a comprehensive portrayal of diverse surface elevations.

-- To customise your experience, you can easily switch between various base maps (Raster layers) using the gear icon located in the upper-right corner of the viewer.
+- To customize your experience, you can easily switch between various base maps (Raster layers) using the gear icon located in the upper-right corner of the viewer.

 - Inside the viewer, you have the freedom to navigate the 3D space as you desire, providing a dynamic and immersive experience.